dantebarba/diskspace-scanner/README.md

 # Usage

-1. Run ./build.sh $(git describe --tags --dirty --always) for building the image snapshot.
+1. Set the build version to your linking:

+export BUILD_VERSION=test-version

-2. Then run docker-compose up to test the container.
+2. Run docker-compose build to build the images.

+3. Create your container with docker-compose up.